 Where is Vandenberg Air Force Base?

 Vandenberg Air Force Base is located on California’s Central Coast, north of Los Angeles and Santa Barbara.
-Parts of the air force base, especially where rockets are launched, is located in the Lompoc Hills as they rise up from the Santa Maria Valley floor at the coastal edge of the continent.
+Parts of the air force base, especially where rockets are launched, are located in the Lompoc Hills as they rise up from the Santa Maria Valley floor at the coastal edge of the continent.

-The nearest town is Lompoc, which stretches along the valley floor at the foot of the Lompoc Hills.
+The nearest town is Lompoc (“lom-poke”), which stretches along the valley floor at the foot of the Lompoc Hills.
 If you’re planning a visit to Vandenberg Air Force Base to see a rocket launch, Lompoc is the town you can use as your primary base for exploring the region and hopefully seeing a launch.

 Can You Tour Vandenberg AFB?